 - Supplier information pack (30KB PDF)

-CIS is a scheme administered by HM Revenue & Customs (HMRC) to ensure that tax is collected from all payments made to businesses providing construction type services. (see list below for examples of services within CIS).
+The Construction Industry Scheme (CIS) is a scheme administered by HM Revenue & Customs (HMRC) to ensure that tax is collected from all payments made to businesses providing construction type services (see list below for examples of services within CIS).

 Businesses operating in the construction industry are known as subcontractors and they may be companies, partnerships or self-employed individuals.